 Ireland’s wave energy resource

-More recently the Offshore Renewable Energy Development Plan published in 2014 identified a total development potential of 31,100MW of wave energy in Ireland that could be extracted without having likely significant adverse effects on the environment.
+The Offshore Renewable Energy Development Plan published in 2014 identified a total theoretical development potential of 31,100MW of wave energy in Ireland that could be extracted without having likely significant adverse effects on the environment.

-The amount of this resource which Ireland ultimately realises will depend on the:
+The amount of this resource which Ireland ultimately realises will depend on:

 • The cost effectiveness of the wave energy technology.